AparicioSF/eodashboard-narratives/science-hub-team-1-story.md

 The code was run at MAAP portal.

 **Limitations**: Not all EarthCARE data products are yet available, and merging different instruments (particularly MSI with CPR and ATLID) remains challenging in early mission phases.
+Due to timing limitations, we also worked with only three months of the available data.
+It will probably be possible to get much clear signals with more data.

 ## Results
 Although this was only an exploratory analysis, we can see some insights.